puppetlabs/puppet-docs/source/facter/2.0/custom_facts.markdown

 {% highlight ruby %}
     chunk(:one) do
-        "Chunk one returns this. "
+        'Chunk one returns this. '
     end

     chunk(:two) do
-        "Chunk two returns this."
+        'Chunk two returns this.'
     end
 {% endhighlight %}